 The ACES Tech team anticipates that we will offer opportunities for our students to participate in interscholastic athletics.
 During the planning year, the School Leader will reach out to community programs that offer athletic opportunities to students after school.
 During the first full year of school operations, the School Leader will select a school year and semester for formally beginning interscholastic athletics involvement.
 The School Leader will contact the New Mexico Activities Association (NMAA) to learn more about their processes and expectations.
-Any interscholastic athletic activities will be sanctioned by the NMAA prior to any level of student participation.
+Any interscholastic athletic athletic athletic athletic athletic on the NMAA prior to any level of student participation.